atty57/talking_avatar/README.md

 ## AI Chat Features

-- **Model Selection:** Choose between Llama3, Phi3, GPT-3.5 Turbo, GPT-4, GPT-4o, and more from the dropdown.
-- **Temperature & Max Tokens:** Adjust GPT creativity and response length live in the UI.
 - **Per-User Memory:** The assistant remembers your conversation context by username (entered in chat).
 - **Bias Mitigation:** Dr. Ava is tuned to avoid bias and stereotypes, and backend post-processing filters problematic phrases.
 - **Resizable Chat Box:** Drag the bottom-right corner of the chat interface to resize the whole chat window.
+- **Advanced Controls:** Access model selection, temperature, max tokens, voice, and expression controls via the Settings modal (⚙️ button in chat header).

+## Settings Modal

+The chat interface now features a **Settings** (⚙️) button in the top right of the chat header.
+Clicking this button opens a modal popup containing all advanced controls:

+- **Expression Controls:** Fine-tune facial animation intensity, smoothing, idle expressions, and advanced viseme settings.
+- **Voice Settings:** Select the avatar's voice and speaking style.
+- **AI Model Selection:** Choose between Llama3, GPT-3.5 Turbo, GPT-4, GPT-4o, and more.
+- **Temperature & Max Tokens:** Adjust GPT creativity and response length.

+These controls are no longer shown directly in the chat area, keeping the main interface clean and focused on conversation.
+Close the modal to return to chatting.

 ## Built With